-One way to delegate security keys is to use the Change user's allocated keys to delegated keys option [XQKEYALTODEL].
+One way to delegate security keys is to use the Change user's allocated keys to delegated keys [XQKEYALTODEL] option.
 This option delegates to a user all of the security keys that are currently allocated to that user.
 Any entries in their KEYS Multiple field are entered in the DELEGATED KEYS Multiple field as well.
-They can now use the Allocation of Security Keys option [XUKEYALL] to give the security keys to others.
+They can now use the Allocation of Security Keys [XUKEYALL] option to give the security keys to others.

-Alternatively, system administrators can use the Delegate keys option [XQKEYDEL] to populate the DELEGATED KEYS Multiple field one-by-one.
+Alternatively, system administrators can use the Delegate keys [XQKEYDEL] option to populate the DELEGATED KEYS Multiple field one-by-one.